Kurt Angle's hopes of wrestling at London 2012 ended by injury

 "We were hoping father time would hold off until after London.
 Unfortunately it hit me prior to the trials."

 Angle, whose last match as an amateur wrestler prior to his attempted comeback had been the gold medal bout in Atlanta 16 years ago, added that he expected to need up to six months rehabilitation for a tear to the medial collateral ligament in his knee.

-Two months ago, Angle, one of the marquee names in WWE and latterly TNA professional wrestling, admitted in an interview with BBC Sport that, despite being unlikely to make the team, he would make every effort to compete.
+Two months ago, Angle, one of the marquee names in WWE and latterly TNA professional wrestling, that, despite being unlikely to make the team, he would make every effort to compete.